List of Classroom of the Elite characters: Class-C students (former)

 A student under Class-C, who despises Ryūen's dirty reputation as an infamous delinquent.
-Not only she has excellent academic ability, but her physical one is not to be underestimated.
+She lacks academic ability, but her physical one is not to be underestimated.
 She is skilled in combat, having the knowledge of several martial skills that can rival those of many martial artists.
 After learning Suzune was the arsonist, Mio defeats her by stealing her key card and delivering it to Ryuen.
 She was revealed to be a spy for her class, sent to infiltrate Class-D on Ryuen's orders, however she was manipulated, controlled and played by Kiyotaka along with both Ryuen and Katsuragi from Class-A, causing their plan to fall in shambles earning their class a huge loss.